We've included many features in BookWright that can help you design your book.

 Overlap images and move one from the front to back (or vice versa)

 If you’re overlapping images on top of each other, use the front to back and back to front functions to decide which image will appear on the top.
-You can also use these functions to overlap images and text, but not two text containers.
+You can also use these functions to overlap images and text, or two text containers.

-You’ll find these functions in the photo editing tools, when you have a photo container selected.
-They will appear grayed out if there are not overlapping containers.
+You’ll find these functions in the photo editing tools, when you have a photo container selected, or in the text editing tool, when you have a text container selected.

 Licensed fonts for ebook